Guest article, by Stephen Allen, Lightvert

 Using phones, glasses or tablets, AR allows content creators to manipulate the environment outside the home.
 What about a new type of AR that works without a device?

 Technologies are being developed that will work with our natural optical biology or the geometry of the landscape.
 Our own outdoor laser-projected technology, ECHO, for example, can create powerful, fleeting images using the sides of tall buildings.
+And if you were to pay a visit to https://touchuplaser.com/, you’d know that the use of laser is just scratching the surface.
 Through the effect of ‘Persistence of Vision’, you’ll see giant image dominating the city skyline without requiring any hardware.

 The Impact of Machine Learning